Bachelors Anonymous: Plot

 Llewellyn explains the Bachelors Anonymous idea to Joe, and recognizes him as the man who threw him out at the theatre and kept him from having dinner with Vera.
 Impressed, Llewellyn hires him.
 Sally apologizes to Joe for missing lunch and agrees to dinner.
 Trout sees Llewellyn, who is concerned that Joe has fallen for Sally.
 This worries Trout, and to keep Joe from going to dinner, he slips Joe a Mickey Finn.
 Sally is disappointed when Joe fails to appear, believing it to be petty revenge for her missing lunch.
 Jaklyn proposes to her (for her money) and she accepts, not knowing he is engaged to Daphne.
 She mentions her engagement to Daphne, and Daphne realizes what occurred.
 With one of her operatives, the intimidating Cyril Pemberton, she makes Jaklyn join her at the registry office to get married.

 Sally refuses to listen to Joe and goes to Valley Fields to see her former nanny Jane Priestley, who turns Joe and Trout away.
 Trout's hand is bitten by a dog named Percy, and the dog's owner, Amelia Bingham, bandages his hand.
 She is a hospital nurse.
 Trout falls for her, and now approves of marriage.
 Llewellyn is astonished when Trout accepts dinner with Vera on Llewellyn's behalf.
 Joe suggests that Llewellyn get a check-up at a hospital to hide from Vera.
 Trout, who has resigned from Bachelors Anonymous, admits to slipping Joe a Mickey Finn and apologizes to him.
 Trout tells Sally everything, and she reconciles with Joe.
 Unaware that Jaklyn is now married, Trout pays him off with fifty pounds to prevent a breach of promise case.
 Daphne catches Sally smoking, and Joe is fired by Llewellyn, who impulsively proposed to his nurse at the hospital, Amelia.
 However, all ends well when Llewellyn learns Trout has got engaged to Amelia.
 Llewellyn decides to make Joe's play into a movie and pays him two hundred and fifty thousand dollars, and will become a member of Bachelors Anonymous when he returns to California with a letter of introduction from Trout.

 Publication history

 The illustration on the first UK edition dust jacket of Amelia Bingham bandaging Ephraim Trout's hand was drawn by Osbert Lancaster.
 The back of the dust jacket features a photograph of Wodehouse looking out a window, taken by Tom Blau, Camera Press.
 The same illustration and photograph were used for the first US edition for the front and back of the dust jacket respectively.

 The US edition of the book is dedicated: "To Peter Schwed, as always".
 Peter Schwed was Wodehouse's editor at Simon & Schuster.
 Wodehouse had also dedicated the US editions of Bertie Wooster Sees It Through, Author!
 Author!, and The Purloined Paperweight to Schwed.

+Reception

+Wodehouse biographer Richard Usborne called the book "a most benign, autumnal novel, formulaic but much simpler in plot than Wodehouse in his long summer would have thought fair to his cash customers."